lizhanmit/scala-tutorial/README.md

 How to create a `Regex` object:

-- Easist way, invoke the `.r` method on a String.
+- Easiest way, invoke the `.r` method on a String.
 - `import scala.util.matching.Regex`.
 Then create a `Regex` instance.

 Then look for matches.